 - Homes with costly electric heat (e.g., baseboard, furnace, wall heaters, electric radiant) that will also benefit from cooling.

-- Older homes with no ductwork (e.g., radiators or baseboard heat) that never had central air conditioning before.
+- Older homes with no existing ductwork (e.g., radiators or baseboard heat) that have never had central air conditioning before.

 - Older commercial buildings with no existing ductwork for air conditioning or expansions.

 - Where hot or cold spots exist within homes including spaces which serve as home offices.

 - Rooms require additional heating with a preference to reduce fossil fuel consumption from primary heating source.